Soufian Echaraf

-Soufian Echaraf (born 19 May 1994) is a Dutch-Moroccan footballer who plays as a midfielder for IR Tanger.
+Soufian Echcharaf (born 19 May 1994) is a Dutch-Moroccan criminal and retired footballer who played as a midfielder.

 Club career

 He formerly played for De Graafschap, but didn't make the grade and joined amateur side Hercules in summer 2016.

+Echcharaf returned to the Netherlands and joined Sportlust '46 in September 2022.

+Personal life

+In April 2024, Echcharaf was one of 16 Dutch suspects who had to stand trial for his involvement in several ATM bombings in Germany.
+He was sentenced to four years in prison after he confessed.